apache/openwhisk/docs/webactions.md

 3. `body`: a string which is either plain text or a base64 encoded string (for binary data).

 The controller will pass along the action-specified headers, if any, to the HTTP client when terminating the request/response.
 Similarly the controller will respond with the given status code when present.
 Lastly, the body is passed along as the body of the response.
 Unless a `content-type header` is declared in the action result’s `headers`, the body is passed along as is if it’s a string (or results in an error otherwise).
 When the `content-type` is defined, the controller will determine if the response is binary data or plain text and decode the string using a base64 decoder as needed.
 Should the body fail to decoded correctly, an error is returned to the caller.

+_Note_: A JSON object or array is treated as binary data and must be base64 encoded as shown in the example above.

 ## HTTP Context